Who Can Apply to the On To the Future Program

 Students must meet the following criteria in order to apply to OTF:

 - Be a diverse undergraduate or graduate student from a two or four year college that is currently studying at a U.S. or Canadian institution OR be a recent college graduate that currently resides in the U.S or Canada.
+Please note multiple applications from one university will be ranked and selections made based on the strongest applicants.

 - GSA defines diverse as a student that comes from a low income, minority background including students who are the first generation in their families to attend college, ethnic minorities, women, veterans, and students with disabilities.